Frequently Asked Questions

 Q: Do you have a 1:1 or BYOD ("Bring Your Own Device") Technology Program?

 A: Yes.
-We have an iPad 1:1 Program in grades 4-8, and have transitioned to a BYOD program in the Upper School for the 2016-17 school year (see more information on the Technology web page).
+We have an iPad 1:1 Program in grades 4-8, and a BYOD program in the Upper School (see more information on the Technology web page).
 There is an additional cost beyond the base tuition for this program.